magento/devdocs/guides/v2.0/config-guide/varnish/config-varnish-configure.md

 <h2 id="config-varnish-config-web">Configure your web server</h2>
 Configure your web server to listen on a port other than the default port 80 because Varnish responds directly to incoming HTTP requests, not the web server.

-In the sections that follow, use use port 8080 as an example.
+In the sections that follow, we use port 8080 as an example.

 To change the Apache 2.2 listen port:

 1. Open `/etc/httpd/conf/httpd.conf` in a text editor.
 2. Locate the `Listen` directive.
 3. Change the value of the listen port to `8080`.
-(You can use any value you want.)
+(You can use any available listen port.)
 4. Save your changes to `httpd.conf` and exit the text editor.

 <h2 id="config-varnish-config-sysvcl">Modify the Varnish system configuration</h2>